 A public consultation on the council's draft local plan is now in progress.
 The pre-submission consultation is expected next year with adoption in 2019.

 Recent housing delivery has been exceptionally high with much of it in the green belt.
 Campaigners in central Bedfordshire claim that 677 hectares of green belt around Leighton Buzzard and Houghton Regis have been lost to development in recent years, without it being released from the green belt.
 A further 615 hectares is at rick in the draft Local Plan.
 This level of development suggests that green belt legislation is effectively being totally ignored by the council and the government is taking no action to protect it.

 The CPRE has warned that under the draft local plan housing targets could go as high as 42,000 to 54,000 over 20 years, the second highest in the country after tower hamlets.
 The government's proposed change to the method of calulating assessed needs confirmed these fears.
 Under the new system Central Bedfordshire would be punished for its recent high rate of housing delivery which pushes their LHN up to 2,553 dpa.
 In October 2017 the council took a decision to speed up its preparations in a bid to submit its plan before the changes could come into effect.

 The borough of Luton is an almost entirely urban authority with small pockets of green belt.
 The M1 and a mainline railway pass through the town.
 Luton airport is within its boundaries.

 The Luton Local Plan was submitted for examination in April 2016.
-The inspector is Jeremy Youle.
-A modification consultation completed in May 2017.
+The inspector was Jeremy Youle.
+A modification consultation was completed in May 2017.
 In August 2017 the plan was declared sound subject to modifications.
 The remaining unmet housing need was 9,300 homes.
 The inspector asked for a modification to clarify how that might be met.

 South West Hertfordshire Market Area